dharunrajesh/sentiment-analysis/README.md

-# Analysis of Amazon review sentiment
+# Amazon review sentiment Analysis

 this dataset contains details of the reviews for few products sold by amazon